 - POL uses a pyramid structure that starts at the classroom level.
-Every school winner or individual student (if homeschooled or individually participating) must compete at a regional level competition.
+Every school winner or individual student (if home-schooled or individually participating) must compete at a regional level competition.
 Regional competitions take place throughout February.
-Each region will advance one winner to the state final competition on March 14, 2018.
+Each region will advance one winner to the state final competition in March.

 - For full details on the national poetry recitation competition, visit www.poetryoutloud.org.

-Ben Engel of Skyline High School took home top honors from the state finals for the Poetry Out Loud National Recitation Contest, presented by Utah Arts & Museums on Wednesday, March 15, 2017, at co-host Westminster College’s Vieve Gore Concert Hall in the Jewett Center for the Performing Arts.
-Engel received $200 and travel expenses to represent Utah in the national championship April 25-26 in Washington, D.C.
-His school received a $500 stipend for the purchase of poetry books.
-Runner-up Cody Howell of North Sanpete High School received $100, with $200 for his school library.
+Rebecca Akec of Judge Memorial Catholic High School took home top honors.
+She received $200 and travel expenses to represent Utah at the national championship April 23-25 in Washington, D.C.
+Her school received a $500 stipend for the purchase of poetry books.
+Runner-up Rain Flower Tanner of The Waterford School received $100, with $200 for her school library.
 Poetry Out Loud awards a $20,000 college scholarship to the national champion.

-Approximately 32 high schools, 4,113 students, and 90 teachers around the state participated in Poetry Out Loud activities and competed in school and region competitions held in Brigham City, Gunnison, Provo, St. George, Salt Lake City, and Ogden.
-At the Vieve Gore Concert Hall, students recited works they selected from an anthology of nearly 600 classic and contemporary poems.
+Approximately 25 high schools, 3,726 students, and 86 teachers in Utah participated in Poetry Out Loud activities and competed in school and regional competitions around the state.
+Students recited works they selected from an anthology of nearly 600 classic and contemporary poems.

 - 2016 – Tessa Thornley, Bear River High School, Garland